zorael/kameloso/README.md

 ## Fails to build with OpenSSL 1.1.0

-The library `dlang-requests` has [not yet been updated](https://github.com/ikod/dlang-requests/issues/45) to work with the modern **1.1.0** version of OpenSSL and so this project will not fully build.
+The library `dlang-requests` has [not yet been updated](https://github.com/ikod/dlang-requests/issues/45) to work with the modern **1.1.0** version of OpenSSL and so this project will not fully build if you have the upgraded library.
 A workaround is to just not build the `webtitles` plugin that is importing the offending library, by compiling with `dub -c nowebtitles`.

-A better workaround is to modify the `dlang-requests`'s project file to point to the old library.
+A better but more involved workaround is to modify the `dlang-requests`'s project file to point to the old library.
 However, this assumes that you still have the old library installed.

 ### Linux

+Ubuntu should [still](http://packages.ubuntu.com/zesty/openssl) be running with the old version.

-In Arch linux the package name is `openssl-1.0`, and it can peacefully live next to the new `openssl`.
+In Arch linux and its derivatives, the package name of the old library is [`openssl-1.0`](https://www.archlinux.org/packages/extra/x86_64/openssl-1.0) and it can peacefully live next to the new [`openssl`](https://www.archlinux.org/packages/core/x86_64/openssl).

 Open `~/.dub/packages/requests-0.4.1/requests/dub.json` in a text editor, and find these lines: